Bettina Jarasch

 Bettina Jarasch (née Hartmann, born 22 November 1968) is a German politician of Alliance 90/The Greens who served as Deputy Mayor and Senator for Environment, Mobility, Consumer and Climate Protection in the Berlin state government from December 2021 to April 2023.
 She has been a member of the Abgeordnetenhaus of Berlin from 2016 to 2021 and again since 2023, as well as leader of the Berlin branch of the Greens from 2011 to 2016.
 She was the Greens' lead candidate for the 2021 Berlin state election and again for the 2023 Berlin repeat state election.

 Early life and education

-Jarasch is the daughter of Helmut Hartmann, entrepreneur and former member of the Senate of Bavaria.
+Jarasch is the daughter of Helmut Hartmann (Unternehmer) [Helmut Hartmann], entrepreneur and former member of the Senate of Bavaria.
 She studied philosophy and political science at the Free University of Berlin.

 Early career

 Early in her career, Jarasch worked as an editor, consultant, and author.
 She was an advisor to the Alliance 90/The Greens parliamentary group in the German Bundestag from 2000 to 2009; until 2005 for MdB Christa Nickels, and thereafter for parliamentary leader Renate Künast.